 Custom resources have a number of benefits, including an easier mental model, simpler reusability and access control, better property validation, and support for Kubernetes-native tools like kubectl

 .
-Check out our Kubernetes Custom Resources documentation page to learn more!
+Check out the documentation to learn more!

 Interested to know when we publish content like this?
 Subscribe to our blog!
 You can also follow us on Twitter and join the conversation on Slack.